s3tester/s3tester/README.md

-# COSBench2 - S3 Performance Benchmarking
+# s3tester - S3 Performance Benchmarking

-COSBench2 is a lightweight high performance, S3 performance testing utility.
+s3tester is a lightweight high performance, S3 performance testing utility.

-Because COSBench2 is focussed on S3, it is more performant and accurate for S3 storage benchmarking.
+Because s3tester is focussed on S3, it is more performant and accurate for S3 storage benchmarking.
-If you want to compare S3 with other object protocols - consider the older Cosbench (See https://github.com/intel-cloud/cosbench/)

 This tool is in active development - please submit feature requests in the issues page

-## cosbench2 latest version
+## s3tester latest version

 	 1.1.6